Anarcho-capitalism: Medieval Iceland

-According to the libertarian theorist David D. Friedman, "[m]edieval Icelandic institutions have several peculiar and interesting characteristics; they might almost have been invented by a mad economist to test the lengths to which market systems could supplant government in its most fundamental functions".
-While not directly labeling it anarcho-capitalist, Friedman argues that the legal system of the Icelandic Commonwealth comes close to being a real-world anarcho-capitalist legal system.
+According to the libertarian theorist David D. Friedman, "medieval Icelandic institutions have several peculiar and interesting characteristics; they might almost have been invented by a mad economist to test the lengths to which market systems could supplant government in its most fundamental functions."
+While not directly labelling it anarcho-capitalist, Friedman argues that the legal system of the Icelandic Commonwealth comes close to being a real-world anarcho-capitalist legal system.
 Although noting that there was a single legal system, Friedman argues that enforcement of the law was entirely private and highly capitalist, providing some evidence of how such a society would function.
-Friedman further wrote that "[e]ven where the Icelandic legal system recognized an essentially 'public' offense, it dealt with it by giving some individual (in some cases chosen by lot from those affected) the right to pursue the case and collect the resulting fine, thus fitting it into an essentially private system".
+Friedman further wrote that "[e]ven where the Icelandic legal system recognized an essentially 'public' offense, it dealt with it by giving some individual (in some cases chosen by lot from those affected) the right to pursue the case and collect the resulting fine, thus fitting it into an essentially private system."

 Friedman and Bruce L. Benson argued that the Icelandic Commonwealth saw significant economic and social progress in the absence of systems of criminal law (which the Commonwealth actually had), an executive, or bureaucracy.
 This commonwealth was led by chieftains, whose position could be bought and sold like that of private property.
-Being a member of the chieftainship was also completely voluntary.
+Being a member of the chieftainship was also entirely voluntary.

 American Old West

 According to Terry L. Anderson and P. J. Hill, the Old West in the United States in the period of 1830 to 1900 was similar to anarcho-capitalism in that "private agencies provided the necessary basis for an orderly society in which property was protected and conflicts were resolved" and that the common popular perception that the Old West was chaotic with little respect for property rights is incorrect.
 Since squatters had no claim to western lands under federal law, extra-legal organizations formed to fill the void.
 Benson explains:

 The land clubs and claim associations each adopted their own written contract setting out the laws that provided the means for defining and protecting property rights in the land.
 They established procedures for registration of land claims, as well as for the protection of those claims against outsiders, and for adjudication of internal disputes that arose.
-The reciprocal arrangements for protection would be maintained only if a member complied with the association's rules and its court's rulings.
+Reciprocal arrangements for protection would be maintained only if a member complied with the association's rules and its court's rulings.
 Anyone who refused would be ostracized.
 A boycott by a land club meant that an individual had no protection against aggression other than what he could provide himself.

-According to Anderson, "[d]efining anarcho-capitalist to mean minimal government with property rights developed from the bottom up, the western frontier was anarcho-capitalistic.
-People on the frontier invented institutions that fit the resource constraints they faced".
+According to Anderson, "defining anarcho-capitalist to mean minimal government with property rights developed from the bottom up, the western frontier was anarcho-capitalistic.
+People on the frontier invented institutions that fit the resource constraints they faced."